-Here is my (highly idiosyncratic) lists of favorite books and movies I have enjoyed in the last couple of years.
+Here is my (highly idiosyncratic) lists of favorite books, movies and videos I have enjoyed in the last couple of years.
 I really don’t mind books and movies that are depressing, violent, have subtitles, or have a lot of bad language and sex.
 So my suggestion: read a little bit about any of these works before you venture into them.
 Neither list is in any particular order (the movies, more in the order that I saw them, the books at least start out alpha by title).
 I have been keeping the movie list since I started my Netflix subscription (and started watching a lot of movies during my daily elliptical workout).
 The book list I started much later, so it isn’t as complete.
 Send me recommendations of things that you think I might enjoy.
 I can’t really include a list of favorite classical music because there are so many things I like, but my favorite composer of all time is Haydn.
 I never get tired of his music!

 My current favorite single author is Anthony Trollope (1815-82).
 He is frequently despised by English professors but his stock is coming back, as noted in recent New Yorker article.
 He really gets the dance of class, gender, status and has deep psychological insights (along with some lovely humor and irony).
 A good gateway for Trollope is Dr. Wortle’s School or The Warden followed by Barchester Towers.
 These aren’t his best books, but they are short and give you a real feel for what he can do.
 The BBC mini-series of The Way We Live Now is fantastic and there is also a BBC mini-series on the Barchester novels.
 Avoid, please, the recent Amazon mini-series of Dr. Thorne.
 It gets the scenery and plot right, but not the subtlety that make Trollope so interesting.

 The Secret History, Donna Tartt (reminds me of my Interdisciplinary Humanities Class)